 The Isolation Configuration tab of PCW focuses on letting you define these subsystems using AXI transaction inhibitors and Arm® Trustzone infrastructure.
-For the Zynq UltraScale+ MPSoC processor, these AXI transaction inhibitors take the form of the Xilinx Memory Protection Unit (XMPU) and the Xilinx Peripheral Protection Unit (XPPU) to block transactions between AXI Masters and Slaves.
+For the Zynq UltraScale+ MPSoC processor, these AXI transaction inhibitors take the form of the Xilinx® Memory Protection Unit (XMPU) and the Xilinx Peripheral Protection Unit (XPPU) to block transactions between AXI Masters and Slaves.
 These two physical blocks are interspersed throughout the Zynq UltraScale+ MPSoC processor to allow you finer control of your access policy needs between subsystems.

-Figure 2-31 shows the Isolation Configuration page.
+The following figure shows the Isolation Configuration page.

-Figure 2-31: Isolation Configurations Page
+Figure 44: Isolation Configurations Page